Welcome to SET for BRITAIN

 The SET for BRITAIN series of poster competitions and exhibitions in the House of Commons which started in 1997 came to an abrupt halt with the untimely death in 2007 of its inspirational originator and organiser, Dr Eric Wharton.

 In late 2008, the Parliamentary and Scientific Committee assisted by Mrs Sue Wharton joined together with the Royal Academy of Engineering, the Royal Society of Chemistry, the Institute of Physics and the Society of Biology to revive the SET for BRITAIN events which began again in 2009.

-Mr Andrew Miller MP, Chairman of the SET for BRITAIN organising group of the Parliamentary and Scientific Committee, currently sponsors the event at the House of Commons each year during British Science Week.
+Mr Stephen Metcalfe MP, Chairman of the SET for BRITAIN organising group of the Parliamentary and Scientific Committee, will sponsor the event at the House of Commons, this year as a prelude to British Science Week.

 In order to encourage maximum participation by early-career researchers and Members of Parliament the competition is divided into five subject areas: